cschaeffler/binarybeast/README.md

 ## Some stuff you should know

+### Eigenclass: Tourney

+There is an eigenclass of the Tourney Class.
+Functions are

+    .list
+    .listpopular
+    .load

 ### :force => true

 The BinaryBeast API sends back JSON from every request.
 However, if you use this gem we catch the JSON Data and proccess it.
 If you want to have a direct response from the API you can go with something like this: